 Falsifying Car Mileage – Since receipts are not needed for using an employee’s car for business purposes, the accuracy of these expense claims is hard to audit.

-Submitting Out of Policy Expenses – Employees may submit their personal expense incurred during a business trip.
+Submitting Out of Policy Expenses – Employees may submit their personal expense incurred during business trips.
 If the list is complicated, the approver can easily overlook and reimburse an inappropriate expense.
 It is common in manual T&E expense management process.

 Manipulating Currency Exchange Rates – Employees who fly to other countries may purposely use an inaccurate currency rate when calculating their expenses in dollars within a manual process.